-Our sixth report, financial year 2019, covers all companies of Amstein + Walthert Holding AG (see introduction).
-The contents of the report for 2015 - 2019 are directly comparable and cover the same topics.
+Our seventh report, financial year 2020, covers all companies of Amstein + Walthert Holding AG (see introduction).
+The contents of the report for 2015 - 2020 are comparable and cover the same topics.

 Topics according to GRI: Report content Amstein + Walthert (marked blue)